-All the same, I realize the blind spot is certainly alive and well on my end in some respects.
-In our current debate, I think Andy and I are seeing different parts of the elephant (1).
-Central here is how different issues trigger our fairness instinct (2).
+All the same, I must have blind spots.
+I just can’t see them while I’m debating matters with Andy.
+After all, we are inevitably describing different parts of the elephant (1).
+Noteworthy here is how different issues trigger our fairness instinct (2).
 Andy objects to the unfair income distribution caused by Republicans.
-I object to the unfairness of him just singling out those ‘devils’.
-Honestly, I see just as much (though different) malfeasance on the Democratic side.
-In short, self-interest speaks with ‘forked tongue’.
-Altogether, I notice two things happening here… First, my blind spot ‘helps’ me to see the difference, which I then “fixate” on and meld into “same, sameness”.
-Why do I bother?
-Oh well, just call me Don Quixote
+I object to the unfairness of him just singling out those Republican ‘devils’.
+I see just as much, albeit different, malfeasance on the Democratic side.
+In short, self-interest always comes with double standards.

-While ‘camping’ in the middle of the Sahara desert I reached a point of total disillusionment with humanity’s ideals and accompanying hypocrisy (i.e., when intelligence increase, there is great falseness).
-A desert’s “same, sameness” can open the mind in interesting ways.
-In wake of that experience, I began to form a singular appreciation of nature’s wisdom.
-Nature, by all indications, always moves toward balance.
-Balance is the bottom line, despite how dynamic the ‘balance’ may be at any moment.
-From that, I developed a deep-seated faith in what I saw as nature’s prime directive: balance.
-For me, arriving at a balanced view became essential; no more hiding behind scapegoats for me.
+While camping in the middle of the Sahara desert, I reached a point of total disillusionment with humanity’s ideals and hypocrisy.
+As chapter 18 notes, When intelligence increases, there is great falseness.
+In wake of this experience, I began forming a singular appreciation of nature’s wisdom.
+By all indications, nature always moves toward balance.
+Balance is the bottom line, regardless of how dynamic the change is at any moment.
+For me, arriving at a balanced view became essential… no more hypocritically blaming scapegoats.

 (2) The primal survival instincts of need and fear drive all animals.
-Social animals have another innate drive that I loosely refer to the fairness instinct.
-It is ubiquitous, and underlies anger, jealously, envy, resentment, etc. See PDF, Unfair Trade: Monkeys demand equitable exchanges and A Symptom’s Point Of View.
+Social animals have another innate drive that I loosely refer to as the fairness instinct.
+It is ubiquitous, and underlies anger, jealously, envy, resentment, etc. Google [Unfair Trade: Monkeys demand equitable exchanges] and see A Symptom’s Point Of View, p.141.